johanzi/crispr_cas9_arabidopsis/README.md

 More information on https://www.addgene.org/71287/

+Plasmid available in genebank format in `plasmids/pHEE401E.gbk`.
+This file can be open with the free software SnapGene viewer (download [here](https://www.snapgene.com/snapgene-viewer/)).

-## sgRNAs
+# Design of sgRNAs

+## What is a sgRNA?

+A single guide RNA (sgRNA) is an engineered RNA molecule containing 2 elements:

+* a CRISPR RNA (crRNA) which matches the target site of the genome and is usually 15-20 bp long
+* a trans-activating crRNA (tracrRNA), also called scaffold sequence, which binds to the Cas9 nuclease

+In nature, these 2 elements form 2 separate RNA molecules which hybridize to ensure Cas9 activity at the target site specified by the crRNA.
+They were merged into one molecule called sgRNA to facilitate cloning.
+Hairpin structures within the sgRNA mimics the crRNA-tracrRNA complex enabling the binding of Cas9.

-### Cloning strategy
+## Cloning strategy

-The vector pCBC-DT1T2 can contain two target sites.
+The vector pCBC-DT1T2 can contain two target sites, preferentially near each other and on the opposite DNA strand to facilitate imprecise repair by  nonhomologous end joining (NHEJ) The 2 sites allow to target

+The recommended minimum distance between the 2 cleavage sites is

 These should be no more than 100 bp apart in the genome.
 To generate 2 sgRNAs with each their target site (gRNA1 and gRNA2 indicated by blue arrows and highlighted in yellow in image below), 4 primers need to be designed.
 Two primers for the target site 1 and 2 primers for the target size 2 (see image below):

-First sgRNA (green on picture below)
+Primers for the first sgRNA (green on picture below)

 * DT1-BsF
 * DT1-F0

-Second sgRNA (red on picture below)
+Primers for the second sgRNA (red on picture below)

 * DT2-BsR
 * DT2-R0

-These target sites should be 19 bp long be adjacent to a NGG site (N being any nucleotide), which is not in the primer sequence.
-This site is called the protospacer adjacent motif (PAM).
-Cas9 enzymes cuts theoretically 3 bp upstream of the PAM motif (always within the target region).
+These target sites should be 19 bp long be adjacent to a 5'-NGG-3' site (N being any nucleotide), which is not in the primer sequence (note that 20 bp long target sequence should also work, the theoretical range for SpCas9 being 15-20 bp).
+This NGG site is called the protospacer adjacent motif (PAM) and is specific for the SpCas9, which produced by the bacterium *Streptococcus pyogenes* (Cas9 from other species may have a different PAM).
+SpCas9 enzymes cuts theoretically 3 bp upstream of the PAM motif (always within the target region).
 The target sites are represented by Ns in the figure below.
 The PAM should always be originally located at the 5' end of the sgRNA target sequence (highlighted in yellow).

 For instance for the sequence `TCGAGAGAGAGCGTATTTCGGG`, the kmer `GGG` is the PAM motif located 5' of the sequence and the cut will therefore take place here: `TCGAGAGAGAGCGTATT|TTCGGG`.
 The sequence to include in the 2 primers will be therefore the 19-mer `TCGAGAGAGAGCGTATTTTC` (note the PAM is not included).